SourishM15/Domingo-Cipher/README.md

 # Domingo-Cipher
-First project written in python, this is a simple cipher that uses python code to run
+My first project written in python, this is a simple cipher that uses python code to run